axibase/axibase-charts/syntax/udf.md

 import fred = /portal/resource/udf_fred.js
 ```

-Multiple function files can be loaded by assiging different package names to each one.
+Multiple function files can be loaded by assigning different package names to each one.

 ```
 import fred_base = /portal/resources/udf_fred_v.1.js